 Most students from outside the EU who want to stay in the Netherlands for more than 3 months need an entry visa and/or residence permit.
 To check if you need a visa and/or residence permit, you should check the Nuffic website.

 The university will apply for your visa on your behalf.
 This procedure takes approximately 4 weeks.
-For nationals from Pakistan, Bangladesh and Nepal the procedure will take several months.
-This is because of strict legal regulations.
 You will receive more information about the documents needed for the procedure in the confirmation statement which every admitted student will receive at the beginning of May.Read more

 Tuberculosis (TB) test

 Some non-EU/EEA students are required to take a TB test as part of their residence permit formalities.
 If this applies to you, you will be asked to undergo a TBC X-ray at a local health centre shortly after your arrival in the Netherlands.
 The International Office will arrange an appointment for you with the Municipal Health Service (in Dutch GGD).
 You can use this list of nationalities to find out if you are required to undergo a TB test after arrival.